rj45/rjsc5/README.md

 ## Goal

-Build a 16-bit RISC-V CPU that's feasible to build out of discrete logic chips (74xxx series ICs), though this specific project is to build it in an FPGA with verilog.
+Build a 16-bit RISC-V CPU that's feasible to build out of discrete wire chips (74xxx series ICs), though this specific project is to build it in an FPGA with verilog.

 ## Build Log